dojo/framework/src/stores/README.md

 #### Store Observable

 The return type of the CRUD methods on the `Store` interface is a `StoreObservable`.
-This type provides a `then` method that operates the same way as a `Promise`, returning the final results of the operation to the callback provided to then if it is successful and passing any errors that occur to the error callback.
+This type extends `Promise`. `then` returns the final results of the operation to the callback provided if it is successful, and passes any errors that occurred to the error callback otherwise.

-But it is also an observable.
+But it is also observable.
 By default any subscribers will get exactly one `UpdateResults` object or an error before being completed.

 ```typescript
 interface UpdateResults<T> {